After spending Christmas Eve in the nearly-empty Portland Hotel in Wellington, I drove around the city for a bit on Christmas morning.

 disgusting mutton things, I continued heading south the next morning.

-Above center: The Lynx, one of four inter-island ferries, pulling into Wellington harbor.
+Above left: The Lynx, one of four inter-island ferries, pulling into Wellington harbor.
 The only time I could get a

 reservation was on Christmas Day, and I was lucky to get that.
 It takes about two hours to cross the Cook Strait and, with a car, it costs about US$100.